I remember the first time someone tried to explain to me what Advent was. “Advent is like Lent,” they said–as if that wouldn’t confuse me further.

-What is Advent?
-I remember one time someone explaining to me “Advent is like Lent” as if that wouldn’t confuse me further.
-If you have not already read Chris Schutte’s helpful introduction to the season of Advent, check out his practical explanation of the big picture—Advent: A Week-by-Week Guide to Re-Orienting Our Craving.
-For the history nerds among us, you can find a very brief history of Advent on The Gospel Coalition.
+If you haven’t already read about what each week stands for, here is a practical explanation of the big picture: Advent: A Week-by-Week Guide to Re-Orienting Our Craving.
+And for the history nerds among us, you can find a very brief history of Advent on The Gospel Coalition.

 1. A Daily Emailed Devotional.
-The Advent Project is run by Biola University’s Center for Christianity, Culture, and the Arts—and it is run very well.
-Subscribe to their Daily Advent Devotionals for a daily email containing a fresh mix of Scripture, art, poetry, and other beautiful explanations of God’s grace at work in the world.
-It is something to look forward to as you start your morning or take your lunch break.
-If you prefer not to cross your devotional life with email, the internet, or anything digital, then check out the daily devotional book Seeking God’s Face: Praying the Bible Through the Year.
-But set a reminder to actually read it each morning since that is what makes the emailed devotional so helpful.
+A good one is The Advent Project by Biola University’s Center for Christianity, Culture, and the Arts.
+When you subscribe, you’ll get a daily Advent email containing a fresh mix of Scripture, art, poetry, and other beautiful explanations of God’s grace at work in the world.
+It’s something to look forward to as you start your morning or take your lunch break.
+And if you prefer not to cross your devotional life with email, the internet, or anything digital, then check out the daily devotional book Saving Grace:Daily Devotions from Jack Miller But I like to set a reminder to actually read it each morning or else I’ll sometimes forget.
+That’s what makes the devotional by email so helpful.

 3. Meditative Reading.
 The collection of writings compiled in Waiting for the Light features a wide array of insightful writing from the likes of Dietrich Bonhoeffer, poets John Donne and T. S. Eliot and Gerard Manley Hopkins, as well as C. S. Lewis, and the former Christianity Today editor Philip Yancey.
-This book works well on a cozy Sunday afternoon with a journal and the phone on Airplane Mode.
+This book works well on a cozy Sunday afternoon with a journal and your phone on Airplane Mode.

 At Serge, we hope for us and we hope for you that this Advent is one of surprises, renewal, and restoration in your life and the life of your community.